2020 has been a time of significant upheaval, pain and crisis. We could all use a tension release.

 The more you can sit with your emotions and let yourself feel them, the more easily you can come to the other side and feel resolution.
 I invite you to play with this concept if you have a tendency to avoid uncomfortable feelings.
 If you tend to avoid feeling sad, remember crying isn’t only from sadness.
 Crying can come from a positive emotion, like laughter or joy, or feeling connected to others, or witnessing an act of great kindness.
 Watch a movie that you know is going to make you cry (for whatever reason) and feel the benefit of the release that comes with it.
 Practice feeling.

 The value of humor and a deep, guttural laugh is one that simply cannot be understated.
 Think of those times where you laughed until you cried and how great it felt to be able to let that out.
 We need to dance, laugh, and let ourselves get ridiculous.
 Find that humor that makes you laugh like nothing else does.
 For our brains and for our bodies, we need this kind of release.
 A good laugh has many short- and long-term effects.
 Not only can it soothe tension by stimulating circulation and aiding in muscle relaxation, but it can activate and relieve your stress response.
 It also stimulates your organs by enhancing your intake of oxygen-rich air and increases the endorphins that are released by your brain.
-So, find comedy that makes you laugh until you cry and release that tension!
+So, find comedy that makes you laugh until you cry and enjoy the the tension release!

 4. Practice Faith or Spiritual Structure